ddd-ruby/ddd-ruby-hugo/content/index.md

 weight: 0
 ---

-## Beautiful, highly adaptable and maintainable Ruby applications
+## Beautiful, highly adaptable and maintainable Ruby applications - only a dream?

 At some point of your career you have probably heard about DDD (Domain Driven Design) and dismissed it quickly as overly complex and too `enterprisy`.
 After all, MVC and CRUD seem so much simpler and why would you go through the trouble of introducing new layers of complexity to your Ruby / Rails application?
 It just works and is really easy do maintain for many years to come, right?